Enquire Now

 A number of studies have found that teaching about diverse perspectives improves critical thinking skills.
 For example, the International Center for Leadership in Education (ICLE) conducted an extensive review of research on teaching about diversity and concluded that “the evidence suggests that diversity education can improve students’.

-critical thinking skills through increased awareness of social issues, greater comfort with ambiguity and complexity, improved perspective-taking abilities, enhanced ability to generate new ideas by combining ideas from different sources, improved understanding of group dynamics across cultures or ethnicities (e.g., stereotypes), greater sensitivity to one’s own culture or ethnic group as well as others’ cultures or ethnic groups (i.e., self-awareness), increased empathy toward other groups (which may help reduce prejudice), increased motivation to serve people from other cultures or ethnicities (which may lead to more active citizenship), and improved ability to work.
+Critical thinking skills through increased awareness of social issues, greater comfort with ambiguity and complexity, improved perspective-taking abilities, enhanced ability to generate new ideas by combining ideas from different sources, improved understanding of group dynamics across cultures or ethnicities (e.g., stereotypes), greater sensitivity to one’s own culture or ethnic group as well as others’ cultures or ethnic groups (i.e., self-awareness), increased empathy toward other groups (which may help reduce prejudice), increased motivation to serve people from other cultures or ethnicities (which may lead to more active citizenship), and improved ability to work.

 Enhanced cultural competence